L3gacy08/0501_HW_LinuxLab_UtilityScript/README.md

 ## What the Script Does

-The script creates folders, makes sample files, copies files to a backup folder, moves files, removes a temporary file, and creates a report.
+The script makes folders, makes sample files, copies files to a backup folder, moves files, removes a temp file, and makes a report.

 ## Commands used